-Resources to meet victim avoidance from crimes related to Assault, Robbery, Fraud, and Elder Victim Crimes can be coordinated upon request through our Community Engagement Supervisor.
+Resources to meet victim avoidance from crimes related to Assault, Robbery, Fraud, and Elder Victim Crimes can be coordinated upon request through our dispatch, 423-425-4357.

 New faculty and staff attend an orientation at which campus crime statistics and crime prevention are discussed.
 Crime prevention information and handouts are part of all Employee Resource Fairs, which are held three to four times a year.
 Employee groups may request university police officers to give presentations on safety similar to the presentation available to students.

-For further information regarding Crime Prevention, please contact Special Operations and Community Engagement Supervisor Sergeant E.D McPherson.
+For further information on current Crime Prevention Programs, please contact Sergeant E.D McPherson at 423-425-4357.